 Ask – Ask for the job.
 As simple as it sounds, this step is often skipped.
 Make a phone call.
 Send an email.
 Message a contact.
 Inquire about opportunities you’d like to take on.
 Ask the question.

-I’ve known many very talented photographers who are their own worst enemies.
-Despite their skills behind the camera, their off-putting personalities make them hard to work with in front of the camera.
+I’ve known many very talented freelance photographers who are their own worst enemies.
+Despite their skills behind the camera, their off-putting personalities make them hard to work within front of the camera.

 There are many other talented shooters out there who have pleasant personalities who also produce top-level work.
 Quality being equal, who would you rather work with?

-12. Be Strategic Online and On Social Media
+5. Have an Online and Social Media Strategy

 There’s a world of potential opportunities available for the earnest and driven freelancer.
 Is any of this easy, or come without ongoing hard work?
 Not by a long shot.
 But to those who say there aren’t any freelance photography jobs out there, I call B.S.